 - A working OS/2 CUPS installation – either Paul Smedley's eCups port or the more recent versions available via YUM – must be available (on the same or a remote system).
 In addition, the CUPS port driver and at least one of the supported PostScript PM print drivers (ECUPS, ECUPS-HP, EPSONINK and/or PSPRINT) must be installed locally.

 - The CUPS port driver (CUPS.PDR) should be at version 1.03 or later.
 (See below for a link to the latest version; it is also included in the latest eCups WarpIN packages.)

-- GNU gzip (included with most versions of eComStation) must be installed and on the PATH.
+- GNU gzip (included with most versions of ArcaOS and eComStation) must be installed and on the PATH.

-- VROBJ.DLL (included in eComStation or available on Hobbes) must be installed and in the LIBPATH.
+- VROBJ.DLL (included in both ArcaOS and eComStation, or available on Hobbes) must be installed and in the LIBPATH.